-Following the ternary binding hypothesis described above, Torti et al. (2011) reported that ibezapolstat (362E) inhibited purified Pol IIIC derived from C. difficile (Ki 0.325 $\mu$ M) and from Bacillus subtilis (Ki 0.34 $\mu$ M) in in vitro resting.
-C. difficile has a single circular chromosome and one origin of replication (oriC) from which DNA replication begins in a bi-directional fashion (Figure 3A).
-Using marker frequency analysis, the abundance of the oriC proximal genes relative to the terminus (terC) proximal genes can be determined.
-C. difficile treated with 4 $\mu$ g/mL of ibezapolstat (362E) demonstrated an 8-16-fold increased oriC:terC ratio, which would be expected for inhibition of DNA replication (Figure 3B).
+Following the ternary binding hypothesis described above, Torti et al. (2011) reported that ibezapolstat (362E) inhibited purified Pol IIIC derived from C. difficile (Ki $0.325~\mu M$) and from Bacillus subtilis (Ki $0.34~\mu M$) in in vitro resting.
+C. difficile has a single circular chromosome and one origin of replication (priC) from which DNA replication begins in a bi-directional fashion (Figure 3A).
+Using marker frequency analysis, the abundance of the priC proximal genes relative to the terminus (priC) proximal genes can be determined.
+C. difficile treated with priC proximal genes can be determined.
+C. difficile treated with priC proximal genes can be determined.
+C. difficile treated with priC proximal genes can be determined.
+C. difficile treated with priC proximal genes can be determined.
+C. difficile treated with priC price pri